heymikehaynes/crashthearcade/content/blog/2024/crow-country-has-sold-100k-copies-so-far.md

 > PlayStation 1 inspired horror title Crow Country has sold 100,000 copies since May.
 A week after Crow Country's release on Nintendo Switch, London-based developer SFB Games announced that it had reached the impressive milestone.

 This is exciting news.
 I had a [fantastic time](https://ggapp.io/crashthearcade/reviews/crow-country/WLM1jovg) with Crow Country.
 It's a creepy, nostalgic blend of survival horror and puzzles that’s perfect for Halloween.
-If that sounds like your kind of game, it’s definitely worth checking out.
+It’s definitely worth checking out.